-Servicing the Air-Cleaner Cover and Body
+Servicing the Air Cleaner Cover and Body

-Important: Service the air cleaner filter only when the service indicator shows red (Figure 36).
+Important: Service the air cleaner filter only when the service indicator shows red (Figure 32).
 Changing the air filter before it is necessary only increases the chance of dirt entering the engine when the filter is removed.

-- 1. Lower the loader arms, shut off the engine, and remove the key. - 2.
-Open the hood. - Check the air-cleaner body for damage, which could cause an air leak..
+- 1. Lower the loader arms, stop the engine, and remove the key. - 2.
+Open the hood. - 3.
+Check the air cleaner body for damage which could cause an air leak..
 Check the whole intake system for leaks, damage, or loose hose clamps.
 Replace of repair and damaged components. - 4.
-Release the latches on the air cleaner and pull the air-cleaner cover off the air-cleaner body (Figure 36).
+Release the latches on the air cleaner and pull the air cleaner cover off of the air cleaner body (Figure 32).